-Participants at the International Summer School on Youth and Heritage will be selected by means of a public invitation to be announced in March 2018.
-Young people between 17 and 28 years of age can apply.
+Participants at the International Summer School on Youth and Heritage will be selected by means of a public invitation to be announced in July 2019.
+Young people between 18 and 28 years of age can apply.
 All candidates must complete the application form accompanying this document.
-The total number of participants will be up to 30.